-At the end of the processing, we checked the Euler characteristic of the resulting surface meshes.
-Note that for each triangle, there are three edges.
 For a closed surface topologically equivalent to a sphere, two adjacent triangles share the same edge.
-The total number of edges is thus E = 3F/2.
-We checked if the Euler characteristic is simply given by $\chi = V - F/2$ at the end.
-All binary volumes produced the topologically correct surfaces without exception.
+Hence, the total number of edges is E = 3F/2.
+Hence, we checked if the Euler characteristic is simply given by $\chi = V - F/2$ at the end.
+All binary volumes produced the topologically correct surfaces without an exception.
 Figure 5 shows an example of before and after the topology correction.